Two endpoints. Plain JSON.

 "mime_type": "application/pdf",

-}'/api/verifyLooks up a root on the Neon Postgres ledger.
+curl "https://bitseal.orygn.tech/api/challenge"/api/verifyLooks up a root on the public ledger.
 Returns the three-axis verdict: ledger presence, Ed25519 signature validity, and Merkle tree consistency.
 Each axis is reported on its own field.

 Rate limits

-Limits are enforced per client IP over a sliding window.
+Limits are enforced over sliding windows.
 The server returns 429 with a Retry-After header and a retry_after_seconds field in the JSON body.
+An IP that hits a honeypot path is silently blocklisted for 24 hours and the same 429 shape is returned, so a probing scanner learns nothing about why it was throttled.

 Need higher throughput for an integration, a research audit, or a production batch?
 Email [email protected] and describe the use case.